bsurmanski/glb/README.md

 API documentation is in the form of Doxygen.
 To create the documentation, simply run `make docs` in the project root.

+##Dependencies and Installation

+GLB's only dependency is OpenGL and the OpenGL headers.
+The makefile uses gcc for compilation, but any C99 compliant compiler should work.
+To install run

+    make
+    make install

+This will install the package headers to /usr/local/include and the library to /usr/local/lib.
+Simply include the `<glb/glb.h>` header and link with `-lglb` to use GLB in your project.

 ##TODO: